Igor Bugaiov: Career

 Bugaiov began playing with his home-town team FC Dinamo Bender in the Moldovan National Division.
 In 2004, he moved to another Moldovan team, CS Tiligul-Tiras Tiraspol.
-The following season, he moved to Ukraine to play for FC Chornomorets Odessa.
+The following season, he moved to Ukraine to play for FC Chornomorets Odesa.
 After two years there he was released, and was drafted into the Ceahlăul Piatra Neamț squad for the remainder of the 2007–08 season.
 He played a handful of games but was unable to help the team avoid relegation.
 On 31 July 2008, he was announced as an addition to the FC Ural team, who were in the midst of their season in the Russian First Division.
 In March 2009, he made a return to Moldova, signing with FC Academia UTM Chișinău, and scoring a hat-trick on his debut.

 On 22 June 2009, he signed a 3-year deal with Ukrainian side FC Metalurh Zaporizhya.

 International career

 Bugaiov was a member of the Moldova national team from 2007 to 2017.